bnomei/kirby3-schema/README.md

 ### Blueprint detection

 Since Kirby reuses some types like `file`, `info`, `pages` in fields and sections the schema can not always determine which blueprint you are working on with absolute certainty.
-For now I introduced a `blueprint` property to solve this.
+For now, I introduced a `blueprint` property to solve this.
 Use it in your `file`, `page`, `user` and `site` blueprints.

 ```diff
 + blueprint: site